natalie-lang/natalie/README.md

 cd natalie
 rake
 ```

+### Troubleshooting Build Errors

+- **Don't use `sudo`!** If you already made that mistake, then you should `sudo rm -rf build`
+  and try again.
+- If you get an error about file permissions, e.g. unable to write a file to somewhere like
+  `/usr/lib/ruby`, or another path that would require root, then you have a couple options:
+  - Use a tool like [rbenv](https://github.com/rbenv/rbenv) to install a Ruby verison in your
+    home directory.
+Gems will also be installed there.
+Run `rbenv version` to see which version
+    is currently selected.
+Run `rbenv shell` followed by a version to select that version.
+  - Specify where to install gems with something like:
+    ```
+    mkdir -p ~/gems
+    export GEM_HOME=~/gems
+    ```
+    You'll just have to remember to do that every time you open a new terminal tab.
+- If you get an error about missing `bundler`, then your operating system probably didn't
+  install it alongside Ruby.
+You can run `gem install bundler` to get it.

 **NOTE:** Currently, the default build is the "debug" build, since Nataile is in active development.
 But you can build in release mode with `rake build_release`.